Mike Tomlin: Super Bowl XLV loss and Killer B's Era: 2010–2016

 On July 13, 2010, Tomlin signed a three-year contract extension with the Steelers.
 That season, he coached the Steelers to a 12–4 record and led them to the Super Bowl for the second time in three years.
 In Super Bowl XLV, the Steelers lost to the Green Bay Packers by a score of 31–25.

 On November 13, 2011, Tomlin won his 50th game as the Steelers' head coach with a 24–17 victory over the Cincinnati Bengals.
-Of the Steelers' 16 head coaches in franchise history, Tomlin was the fourth to reach this milestone.
+Of the 16 head coaches in franchise history, Tomlin was the fourth to reach this milestone.
 The Steelers recorded another 12–4 regular season mark in the 2011 season.
-The Steelers' season ended in the Wild Card Round with a 29–23 overtime loss to the Denver Broncos.
+Their season ended in the Wild Card Round with a 29–23 overtime road loss to the Denver Broncos.

 On July 24, 2012, Tomlin received a three-year contract extension through the 2016 season.
 The financial terms were not disclosed.
-In the 2012 season, the Steelers finished with an 8–8 record after struggling with injuries to quarterback Ben Roethlisberger and the offensive line and adjusting to the system of new offensive coordinator Todd Haley.
+In the 2012 season, the Steelers finished with an 8–8 record after struggling with injuries to quarterback Ben Roethlisberger and the offensive line while also adjusting to the system of new offensive coordinator Todd Haley.
 It was the second time the Steelers failed to make the playoffs under Tomlin's tenure as head coach.